-- 1. In what ways does Aspinwall's appearance reflect his life at the time the photo was taken? - 2.
-Can you imagine yourself sharing Aspinwall's life?
-What kinds of changes do you think you would experience if you were a powder monkey? - 3.
-Does Aspinwall's pose reflect an attitude?
-What kind of an attitude? - 4.
-Aspinwall's youthful appearance belies the seriousness of his duties.
-Still, there is little doubt that he found opportunities to have fun.
-What do you think he did for fun?
+1. In what ways does Aspinwall's appearance reflect his life at the time the photo was taken?
+2. Can you imagine yourself sharing Aspinwall's life?
+What kinds of changes do you think you would experience if you were a powder monkey?

+3. Does Aspinwall's pose reflect an attitude?
+What kind of an attitude?